emergentworks/curriculum/digital-literacy/README.md

 ### Suggested Weekly Schedule
 **Beginner Level:**
 - 2 units/week for 4 weeks
-- Computer Basics and The Internet should be covered first, but other units can be done in any order **Intermediate Level:**
+- Computer Basics and The Internet should be covered first, but other units can be done in any order<br>
+**Intermediate Level:**
 - Focus on pain points identified in pairing assessment during the first two weeks of the programming curriculum
 - Time spent on digital literacy can be split with the HTML/CSS topics (recommend about 30 minutes out of the 2 hour session)